Collectives™ on Stack Overflow

 –

 Spring data JPA derived query from the method name.
 You should use exact field name and parameter also for JPA method naming query.
-Here use UserEmailId
+Here use UserEmailId, UserPhoneNumber and UserPassword in method name

 List<AuthenticationModel> findByUserEmailIdAndUserPassword(String emailId, String password);